 I could not see anything else that I could do to ease symptoms that were becoming increasingly more debilitating.

 The truth is - while all of these practices are beneficial, deeply helpful, and healing - it was only when I started taking tablets, that I felt consistently better.
-The tablets were a last resort that when combined with consistent self-care and spiritual practices have brought me back to myself.
+The tablets were a last resort that when combined with consistent self-care practices have brought me back to myself.

 However, combined with my self-care practices, anti-depressants help me to live a life that is full and rich and mostly happy.
 And for now I am calm, centred and at peace.

 It does take strength to admit you need help.

 It takes courage to see a psychologist, counsellor or other therapist to confront your past and work through your fears.